luster-io/luster-io.github.io/mobile-web-checklist.md

   There are a few reasons why it wouldn't work.
 Even though you can build scrolling that feels very similar to native with something like Impulse, there are still problems with implementing your own scrolling.
 One is that you're limiting the length of your content.
-Mobile browsers do some crazy things to make scrolling smooth.
+Mobile browsers do some complex things to make scrolling smooth.
 They only load some of the painted content, and asyncronously paint and load the content in.
 If you do scrolling yourself, you don't get that.
-Your scrollable area has to fit entirely into gpu memory.
+Your scrollable area has to fit entirely into GPU memory.
 If it doesn't you're going to have to paint portions of it as you scroll, and there is no way that's going to be smooth.

-###Prevent user scaling.
+###Prevent user scaling

   If you're building an app that you want to feel native, you probably don't want to allow the user to arbitrarily zoom in and out.